Sinful Creatures in Need of a Good God

 Trinity, God Triune

-The Holy Spirit’s role in the act of creation is first seen in verse 2 in Genesis 1 “…the Spirit of God was hovering over the water”.
-The Holy Spirit is active throughout the Old Testament, and in the New Testament, the Holy Spirit inseminates the virgin Mary, anoints Jesus at His baptism, and descends on the apostles in what is called Pentecost.
-Twice in the bible, we see all three persons of the Trinity present at the same time, creation and the baptism of Jesus.
-The Holy Spirits anoints Jesus, “Just as Jesus was coming up out of the water, he saw heaven being torn open and the Spirit descending on him like a dove” (Mark 1:10) and the Father speaks, “and a voice came from heaven, you are my Son of whom I am well pleased” (Mark 1:11).
-Jesus was already divine at birth and did not need the Spirit of God to enter Him.
-The purpose of His baptism was to fulfill the prophesy in Isaiah, one verse being Isaiah 42:1 which speaks to the Servant being given the Spirit in a public display before beginning His ministry.
-Baptism represents a rebirth, dying to self and be born again.
-Jesus describes this to pharisee Nicodemus “…unless one is born again he cannot see the kingdom of God.”
-During Jesus’ ministry on earth, He clearly states the importance of the Holy Spirit, “And so I tell you, every kind of sin and slander can be forgiven, but blasphemy against the Spirit will not be forgiven” (Matthew 12:31).
-Only when Jesus leaves, will the Holy Spirit come, Jesus also tells His disciples that when He goes back to the Father, the Spirit will come to be with them, “…I will ask the Father, and he will give you another advocate to help you and be with you forever – the Spirit of truth.
-The world cannot accept him, because it neither sees him nor knows him.
-But you know him for He will be in you and with you…” (John 14:16-17).
+The Holy Spirit’s role in creation first appears in Genesis 1:2, where “the Spirit of God was hovering over the waters.”
+Throughout the Old Testament, the Holy Spirit is active, and in the New Testament, He miraculously causes the virgin Mary to conceive, anoints Jesus at His baptism, and descends on the apostles at Pentecost.
+The Bible records two occasions when all three persons of the Trinity are present together: creation and the baptism of Jesus.
+At His baptism, “Just as Jesus was coming up out of the water, he saw heaven being torn open and the Spirit descending on him like a dove” (Mark 1:10), and the Father declared, “You are my Son, whom I love; with you I am well pleased” (Mark 1:11).
+Jesus was divine from birth and didn’t need the Spirit to enter Him; His baptism fulfilled prophecy, such as Isaiah 42:1, which foretold the public bestowal of the Spirit before His ministry began.
+Baptism symbolizes rebirth—dying to self and being born again.
+Jesus explained to Nicodemus, “…unless one is born again he cannot see the kingdom of God.”
+During His ministry, Jesus stressed the importance of the Holy Spirit, saying, “Every kind of sin and slander can be forgiven, but blasphemy against the Spirit will not be forgiven” (Matthew 12:31).
+He told His disciples that after He returned to the Father, the Spirit would come to be with them forever: “…I will ask the Father, and he will give you another advocate to help you and be with you forever—the Spirit of truth…” (John 14:16-17).

-Divine intellect in the the mind, body and soul would have remained in the human soul if not for the fall corrupting the nature of man (Stillwaggon, 2014).
-The serpent used his wiles to trick Adam and Eve into disobedience to God resulting in evil and death entering the world (Genesis 3).
-The world will never be free of until the return of Jesus.
-According to John Calvin, all of creation is subject to God and thus according to God’s justice has been cursed (Lamoureux, 2009).
-Apostle Paul says in Romans “For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.
+Divine intellect in the mind, body, and soul would have remained in humanity if not for the fall that corrupted human nature (Stillwaggon).
+The serpent cunningly deceived Adam and Eve into disobeying God, bringing evil and death into the world (Genesis 3).
+The world will not be free from this until the return of Jesus.
+John Calvin taught that all creation is under God’s authority and, according to His justice, has been cursed (Lamoureux).
+As Paul writes in Romans, “For the creation was subjected to frustration, not by its own choice, but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the freedom and glory of the children of God.
 We know that the whole creation has been groaning as in the pains of childbirth right up to the present time” (Romans 8:20-22).
-It is because of God’s grace, mercy, love, patience, and forgiveness that humanity has been given a path to redemption.
-The Law given to Moses so that humanity can know what sin is, this is referred to as works, which is impossible to maintain. it won’t be until coming Messiah that humanity can put their faith in Jesus Christ as opposed to works so that no one can boast (Romans).
+Through God’s grace, mercy, love, patience, and forgiveness, humanity has been given a path to redemption.
+The Law was given to so people could understand what sin is—referred to as works—which is impossible to uphold.
+Only with the coming of the Messiah can humanity place faith in Jesus Christ instead of works, so that no one may boast (Romans).

 References